 Although you may feel wrongfully fired, if your former employer did not break employment laws, you cannot pursue a claim.
 For information on what constitutes wrongful dismissal in Arkansas, examine the following sections

 Types of Illegal Termination in Arkansas

 Many types of illegal firing can warrant the pursuit of a lawsuit.
-Some types of illegal terminations in Arkansas include discriminations based on race, sex, religion, ethnicity, veteran status or a disability.
+Some types of illegal terminations in Arkansas include discrimination based on race, sex, religion, ethnicity, veteran status or disability.
 Other types of unlawful terminations occur when your employer attempts to fire you because you have claimed sexual harassment, unfair treatment or worker’s compensation.

-If you have experienced one of these types of illegal termination of employment, you have right to file a lawsuit.
+If you have experienced one of these types of illegal termination of employment, you have the right to file a lawsuit.
 Once you review the types of unlawful terminations from employment in AR, you can determine which type applies to your situation.
 This becomes your cause of action when you pursue further legal action against your former employer.

 Types of Legal Termination in Arkansas

 There are types of legal firing in AR that can make you ineligible to file a claim against your former employer.
 The types of legal dismissal of employment include the ending of a contract, layoffs or a business closing.
 If you have experienced one of these types of legal termination in Arkansas, your dismissal was not against the law.